Blogging Pro Tips – Blogging to make money.

 Solution: Use illustrations, visual aids, and additional material to illustrate concepts.

 ‘SMBs should broaden their social media campaigns and experiment with newer, cheaper platforms,’ a better way to communicate this with an audience.
-You might, for example, try running ads on the question-and-answer site Quora, or simply answer industry questions to which your product or service is an answer.’
+You might, for example, try running ads on the question-and-answer site Quora, or answer industry questions to which your product or service is an answer.’

 “Will people understand this big word?”
 “Do you remember this term?”
 “Can they picture this?”
-Taking time reviewing posts that might use that word or linking it to others, I find that the Yoast SEO tool on WordPress will give me hints on linking to pages within my company website and blog.
+Then, taking time reviewing posts that might use that word or linking it to others, I find that the Yoast SEO tool on WordPress will give me hints on linking to pages within my company website and blog.
 Or I google, Yahoo or Bing for further clarity.